Skyrmion fluid and bimeron glass protected by a chiral spin liquid on a kagome lattice

-To conclude, we should mention that the spin liquid of Hamiltonian [\ref{eq:FDM}] can be mapped exactly onto a specific point XXZ$_{0}$ of the XXZ Hamiltonian on the kagome lattice with in-plane antiferromagnetic coupling, connected to a network of spins liquids \cite{Essafi2016k}.
-This mapping only transforms in-plane spin components which means that while the $ D^{\perp}$ term would be rotated, the magnetic field along the $z-$axis is invariant.
-Hence, all the physics presented in this paper can be exactly transposed onto the XXZ$_{0}$ kagome model with rotated in-plane Dzyaloshinskii-Moriya interactions and $D^{z}=0$.
-And the consequences of the remarkable quantum properties of the XXZ$_{0}$ model \cite{changlani2018,Lee2020} on the skyrmion fluid is a vast and open question.\\\\
+To conclude, let us mention that the chiral spin liquid studied here can be mapped exactly onto a specific point XXZ$_{0}$ of the XXZ Hamiltonian on the kagome lattice \cite{Essafi2016k}.
+Since this mapping only transforms in-plane spin components, it means that the magnetic field along the $z-$axis is invariant.
+Hence, all the physics presented in this paper can be exactly transposed onto a XXZ kagome model with rotated in-plane Dzyaloshinskii-Moriya interactions and $D^{z}=0$.
+The consequences of the remarkable properties of the quantum XXZ$_{0}$ model \cite{changlani2018,Lee2020} on the skyrmion fluid is a vast and open question.\\

-\textbf{Acknowledgments.} We thank Leticia Cugliandolo, Santiago Grigera and Peter Holdsworth for useful comments.
-H.D.R. and F.A.G.A. acknowledge financial support from CONICET (PIP 2021-11220200101480CO) and SECyT-UNLP (I+D X893) and F.A.G.A. from PICT 2018-02968.
-L.D.C.J. acknowledges financial support from the ``Agence Nationale de la Recherche'' under Grant No.ANR-18-CE30-0011-01.\\
+\textbf{Acknowledgments -} We thank L. Cugliandolo, S. Grigera and P. Holdsworth for useful comments.
+H.D.R. and F.A.G.A. acknowledge financial support from CONICET (PIP 2021-11220200101480CO) and SECyT-UNLP (I+D X893), and F.A.G.A. from PICT 2018-02968, and L.D.C.J. from ANR-18-CE30-0011-01.

-\textbf{Monte Carlo simulations.} Monte Carlo simulations were performed using the Metropolis and Heat-bath algorithms combined with overrelaxation (microcanonical) updates.
-We use an annealing scheme to lower the temperature ($T$) at fixed external magnetic field ($B$) and computing $200$ independent runs initialized by different random numbers for each $T$ and $B$.
-Simulations were performed in $N_{c}=3\times L^2$ magnetic site clusters, with $L=48-192$ and periodic boundary conditions. $10^5-10^6$ Monte Carlo steps (MCS) were used for initial relaxation, and measurements were taken in twice as much MCS.\\

-\textbf{Topological charge.} We use the colour bar, as indicated in Fig. \ref{fig:5}(c) of the main text, to encode the local topological charge or skyrmion charge density defined as $\chi_n={\bf S}_{i}\cdot({\bf S}_{j}\times{\bf S}_{k})$ where $n$ indexes a elementary triangle of sites $i$, $j$ and $k$ in the kagome layer.\\

-\textbf{Skyrmion positions.} Assuming a skyrmion phase as an assembly of quasiparticles, we first identify individual skyrmions considering the spins clusters where $S^{z}_i<0$.
-Then, we can define the position of skyrmion $j$ in a magnetic texture as